Jayshgandhi/Java-learn/Exercises/Excercise05/Readme.md

 - return type {float}

 ## Note
-Fill your number using random number generator function between range of 1 to 100 from random number generator package
+Fill the array or list using random number generator function between range of 1 to 100 from random number generator package